Lincoln Motor Company

+The division helped to establish the personal luxury car segment with the 1940 Lincoln Continental.

 Lincoln Motor Company was founded in 1917 by Henry M. Leland, naming it after Abraham Lincoln.
 In February 1922, the company was acquired by Ford, its parent company to this day.
-Following World War II, Ford formed the Lincoln-Mercury Division, pairing Lincoln with its mid-range Mercury brand; the pairing lasted through the 2010 closure of Mercury.
+Following World War II, Ford formed the Lincoln-Mercury Division, pairing Lincoln with its mid-range Mercury brand; the pairing lasted until the 2010 closure of Mercury.
 At the end of 2012, Lincoln reverted to its original name, Lincoln Motor Company.
 Following the divestiture of Premier Automotive Group (Jaguar, Land Rover, Aston Martin, and Volvo) and the closure of Mercury, Lincoln remains the sole luxury nameplate of Ford Motor Company.

 Originally founded as a freestanding division above Lincoln, Continental was integrated within Lincoln in 1959.
 For 1969, the Continental-branded Mark series was marketed through Lincoln, adopting the Lincoln name for 1986.
 The Lincoln four-point star emblem is derived from a badge introduced on the 1956 Continental Mark II; the current version was introduced in 1980.

 The current product range of Lincoln consists of luxury crossovers and sport-utility vehicles.
 Throughout its entire prior existence Lincoln also produced luxury car-based vehicles for limousine and livery use; several examples have served as official state limousines for Presidents of the United States.
 Today, this niche is filled from its crossover and SUV lineup.

 In 2017, Lincoln sold 188,383 vehicles globally.
-Outside of North America, Lincoln vehicles are officially sold in the Middle East (except Iran and Syria), China (except Hong Kong, Macau and Taiwan), and South Korea.
+Outside of North America, Lincoln vehicles are officially sold in the Middle East (except Iran and Syria), China (except Hong Kong and Macau), and South Korea.

 History

 Early years (1917–1930)

 The Lincoln Motor Company was founded in August 1917 by Henry Leland and his son Wilfred.
-Among the founders of Cadillac, Leland had sold the company to General Motors in 1909; staying on as an executive, he left in 1917 over a dispute with GM President William Durant regarding war production.
+Among the founders of Cadillac, Leland had sold Cadillac to General Motors in 1909; staying on as an executive, he left in 1917 over a dispute with GM President William Durant regarding war production.